In this segment we are going to show you how to “Install OpenWrt Setup on Raspberry Pi 3 Model B”

 - After the installation has completed, the LuCI web GUI will be available at https://192.168.1.1

-Restart the Raspberry Pi and start using it.
+Therefore, you need to restart your Raspberry Pi and start using OpenWrt.